gautamp8/WITTY/README.md

 This project is based on Firebased 2.x SDK which is now deprecated.
 Please follow latest documentation on firebase.google.com to integrate firebase in your application.

 ## Story
-It's a long one too... mostly crappy.
+It's a long one... hang on!

 To understand the app's concept let's start with a story